junxit/us-congress-bills-110/metadata.md

 - 2007-10-02 — Mr. Payne moved to suspend the rules and pass the bill, as amended.
 - 2007-10-02 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H11099-11100)
 - 2007-10-02 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H11099-11100)
+- 2007-10-03 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.